RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 "The church has over 1000 members and so we have a lot of smaller groups that meet during the week.
 These are led by volunteer leaders.
 In fact, the church couldn’t run without the many people who volunteer to help run all the different programmes and activities that happen during the week.

-“During worship we usually spend a lot of time singing – most of them are very modern songs – this is led be a band who help keep people focussed on God.
+"During worship, we usually spend a lot of time singing, which is led by a band who help keep people focussed on God.
 Everybody is welcome to join in.
 There’s a big box of percussion instruments and twirling ribbons left by the front of the stage for any children in the congregation to make their own special praise to God!
 Sometimes the band plays quietly, while people make up their own special songs to God.
 They might sing in English, or in a special language that God gives them.
 This is called singing in tongues.